embr/gcat/README.md

 ### Google Drive SDK
-In order to actually use the tool to access the document however, you'll need to first register your installation as an "installed application" with google.
-To do this, follow the instuctions from google [here](https://developers.google.com/drive/quickstart).
+In order to actually use the tool to access the document however, you'll need to first register your installation as an "installed application" with Google.
+To do this, follow the instuctions from Google [here](https://developers.google.com/drive/quickstart).
 Once you've installed gcat on your system and gone through the registration process, you'll need to copy the client id, client secret, into the config file created at `~/.gcat/config` replacing <your_client_id_here> and <your_client_id_here> with your actual information.